A parallel fast multipole method for elliptic difference equations: Lattice Green's functions and fast block-wise convolution techniques

 where $\phi_i(x)$ is the Lagrange characteristic polynomial associate with $x_i$.
 Eq.~\ref{eq:leb} can be extended to polynomial interpolation on tensor product grids, with equal number of points and spacing in each direction, by replacing $\Lambda(X)$ with $\left(\Lambda_n(X)\right)^d$, where $d$ is the dimension of the problem.

-In the limit of very large $n$, the Lebesgue constant of a set of equally spaced nodes is known to grow exponentially \cite{Quarteroni2010}.
-In order to avoid very large Lebesgue constants, the present scheme restricts number nodes used for polynomial interpolation to be at most $n_{max}$.
+In the limit of very large $n$, the Lebesgue constant of a set of equally spaced nodes is known to grow exponentially \cite{quarteroni2010}.
+In order to avoid very large Lebesgue constants, the present scheme restricts the number of nodes used for polynomial interpolation to be at most $n_{max}$.
 If $n_{max}$ nodes are insufficient to achieve a desired interpolation error, additional nodes are added to the interval, but only the closest $n_{max}$ nodes to the evaluation point are used for interpolation.
 Thus, this hybrid scheme performs both $p$- and $h$-refinement to increase the accuracy of the interpolations procedure.
 As a result, geometric convergence rates are expected for $n \le n_{max}$, and polynomial convergence rates of order $n_{max}-1$ are expected for $n>n_{max}$.
 The values of $n$ and $n_{max}$ required to interpolate a function $f(x)$ over an interval $I$ with an interpolation error less than $\epsilon$ are obtained in two steps: \begin{enumerate} \item Find the largest $n_{max}$ such that $\Lambda_{n_{max}}(X) \epsilon_{p}$ is less than $\epsilon$, where $\epsilon_p$ is the precision of the floating-point scheme. \item Progressively increase the number of $n$ until the difference between $f(x)$ and it approximation are less than $\epsilon$. \end{enumerate} The same procedure can be used in higher dimensions by having $n$ and $n_{max}$ correspond to the number of interpolation points along each direction, and replacing $\Lambda_{n_{max}}(X)$ with $\left(\Lambda_{n_{max}}(X)\right)^d$.
 For example, approximating an analytic function in 3D using double-precision arithmetic to relative tolerance of $\epsilon=1.25\times10^{-12}$ requires $n_{max} \le 10$.

 We omit a step-wise description of the combined fast algorithm for block-wise convolutions, since it readily follows from the discussion.
-Instead, we introduce the notation $\tilde{f}^P = \text{Interp}(f^Q)$ and $f^Q = \text{Reg}(\tilde{f}^P)$ corresponding to the interpolation and regularization (adjoint of interpolation) operations, respectively.
-Vector $f^P$ contains the values of $\mathsf{f}(\mathbf{n})$ evaluated on the grid points of block $P$.
-Similarly, vector $\tilde{f}^Q$ contains the values of $\tilde{f}(\mathbf{x})$ evaluated on the grid points of the interpolation interval $Q$.
+Instead, we introduce the notation $f^P = \text{Interp}(f^Q)$ and $f^P = \text{Reg}(f^Q)$ to denote the interpolation and regularization (adjoint of interpolation) operations, respectively, Instead, we introduce use the notation $f^P = \text{Interp}(f^Q)$ and $f^P = \text{Reg}(f^Q)$, respectively, to denote the interpolation and regularization (adjoint of interpolation) of $\mathsf{f}$ from block/interval $Q$ to block/interval $P$.